zamtechie/angular-assessment/README.md

 ## Implemented Assessment contains
 - Implemeted routing
+- In Home Component, added 'Register' button to navigate to Register Component
 - In Register Component, implemented Angular form with validation
 - On form submission email validation is added.
 - Valid/InValid message are shown in div with different color codes based on the theme selected